How to Add a Date and Time Stamp to a Photo Without Photoshop

 Step 1.
 Download PhotoWorks

 Hit the button below to download the free trial of PhotoWorks.
-Install the software on your PC and run it.
+Install the software on your PC or Mac and run it.

 Once on the startup screen, switch to the Batch Processing mode.
 Import the whole series of pictures you want to put a date on.